opencybersecurityalliance/interoperability-village/README.md

 ## Mesh Architecture

-The IOV foundational architecture and concepts are based on [MeshCentral](https://meshcentral.com/) authored by [Ylian Saint-Hilaire](linkedin.com/in/ylianst).
+The IoV foundational architecture and concepts are based on [MeshCentral](https://meshcentral.com/) authored by [Ylian Saint-Hilaire](linkedin.com/in/ylianst).
 MeshCentral delivers all of the functional elements required to meet the above core objectives.

 <div align="left">
   <img src="artwork/meshcentral%20top%20view.png" alt="Village" width="80%">